Where to buy Mouseman furniture?

 You can buy Mouseman furniture at auction.
 There are over 400 auction houses in the UK and most have well-illustrated catalogues.
 Buying at auction will save you considerably over the above two options but it may not be easy to track down your item and you will be responsible for transport.
 Remember most auctions charge around 30% in buyers commission.

 You can also buy from our clients.
 If you are looking for a particular item we can keep your details on file and let you know when we have a piece that meets your requirements.

-Robert Thompson, the Mouseman, was born in 1876 in Kilburn, North Yorkshire, the son of the village joiner and wheelwright.
-His first work was for churches and schools in the surrounding area.
-He later copyrighted the carved Mouse trademark.
-Items of Mouseman furniture continue to be made in Kilburn under the very capable hands of Ian Cartwright, the great-grandson of Robert ‘Mouseman’ Thompson.
+Mouseman is a distinctive style of oak furniture created by Robert Thompson that has a distinctive carved mouse on every piece.
+Robert ‘Mousey’ Thompson was born in 1876 in Kilburn, North Yorkshire and items of Mouseman furniture continue to be made in Kilburn under the very capable hands of Ian Cartwright, the great-grandson of Robert Thompson.